Gabilopez1/Project-3-Capstone-/starter_file/README.md

 # Your Project Title Here

 This project is part of the Udacity Azure ML Nanodegree.
-In this project, we build   and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
-This model is then compared to an Azure AutoML run.
+In this project, I created two models: one using Automated ML 0 and one customized model whose hyperparameters are tuned using HyperDrive.
+The main objetive is to compare compare the performance of both the models and deploy the best performing model.

 ## Dataset